Chrovo/Discord-Together-py/README.md

 `async activity`
 - The above is a coroutine, this will return the invite code for whatever option you have chosen.

-This method also takes in two arguments:
+This method also takes in two required keyword arguments:
-- option: The option you want(eg. YouTube Together)
+- option: The string of the option you want(eg. YouTube Together).
+Valid options are "youtube", "betrayal", "chess", "fishing", and "poker".
 - vc_id: The voice channel id of where this activity will take place.
+This is an integer.

 ---